anmolkaushik13/Complete_Infra/README.md

 **Anmol Sharma**
 🔗 [LinkedIn](https://www.linkedin.com/in/anmol-sharma-7b3506246/)

+## 🔗 Next Steps
-🔗 Next StepsIf you want next, I can:Document the specific logic inside the infra-job-pipelines.yml.Create a diagram showing how the GitHub Workflow calls the separate YAML templates.Add a "How to add a new Environment" guide.Just say the word! 🚀
+        If you want next, I can:
+                ├── Document the specific logic inside the infra-job-pipelines.yml.
+                ├── Create a diagram showing how the GitHub Workflow calls the separate YAML templates.
+                ├── Add a "How to add a new Environment" guide.